 If a company has accreditation or qualifications from trade organisations such as the Federation of Master Builders (FMB), the National House Building Council (NHBC) and the National Federation of Building Contractors (NFBC), you can be confident you're using the services of a trustworthy and professional provider.
 Every person who does work on your repointing project should also be part of the Construction Skills Certification Scheme and be prepared to confirm their skills and ability by producing an appropriate CSCS card.

-The crumbling, old mortar is raked out and replaced with a new mix which is colour-matched to the brick or stone in the wall.
-Then to make it appear like the joints are neat and even, where in fact the joints are actually wide and irregular in width, a narrow contrasting line of mortar is applied.
+A portion of the crumbling, old mortar is removed and replaced with a new colour-matched mortar which is close to the colour of the stone or brick from which the wall is built.
+Then to make it appear like the joints are even and neat, where in fact the joints may be irregular in width, a narrow contrasting strip of lighter mortar is inserted.

 Ridge Tile Repointing